 In addition, sometimes the press may be invited to photograph individual or small groups of children, particularly on occasions to celebrate achievements.
-Again, this will only take place at the Headteacher's discretion.
+Again, this will only take place at the Senior Leaders Teams discretion.
 On such occasions of individual celebration, it is appropriate for names to be requested and the newspaper may choose to publish them.
 In no circumstances will home addresses or other personal information be provided.
-Names provided to the media for children in class photographs, will be given in alphabetical order and not correlate to the position of the pupil.
+Names provided to the media for children in class photographs, will be given in alphabetical order and not correlate to the position of the student.

 Your permission is required for the publication of all photographs of your child and you are therefore asked to consider signing the consent form in the booklet "Home school agreement".
-While your child attends this school, we will ask you, each school year, to renew this permission.
 However, if at any point you change your mind you must let us know in writing to their Progress Leader.
 We would like to encourage you to discuss this with your child if possible.